-In classic Chinese building code, hip roofs were reserved for public buildings of significance, such as meeting halls in royal palace or the chief prayer hall in big temples.
+In the classic Chinese building code, hip roofs were reserved for public buildings of significance, such as meeting halls in royal palaces or the chief prayer hall in big temples.

 Double Eave Hip Roof

-Double-eave hip roofs were, in old days, exclusively reserved for major buildings in royal palace, such as Hall of Supreme Harmony in Beijing Forbidden City.
+Double-eave hip roofs were, in the old days, exclusively reserved for major buildings in royal palaces, such as the Hall of Supreme Harmony in Beijing Forbidden City.

 Double Eave Hip and Flat Roof

-This combination of flat and hip roofs did appear often.
+This combination of flat and hip roofs does not appear often.

 Single and Double-Eave Gable & Hip Roofs with Upswings at the Ends

-A set of roofs on a terrace building as illustrated in a Song Dynasty painting
+This is a set of roofs on a terrace building illustrated in a Song Dynasty painting.

 Multi-Leveled Single-Eave, Double-Eave and Overlaid Gable & Hip Roofs